How Much Does Air Conditioning Service Cost?

 Refrigerant Leak Detection and Repair

-Depending on how accessible the leak is, whether or not a leak test is needed, and what precisely demands repair, a typical refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on how accessible the leak is for the technician.
-If you’re unsure, feel free to ask your air conditioning repair professional to walk you through his or her process and review their findings.
+Depending on the accessibility of the leak, whether or not there needs to be a leak test, and what exactly needs to be repaired, a typical refrigerant leak detection and repair can cost you anywhere from $150 to $500 depending on how accessible the leak is for the technician.
+If you’re feeling uneasy, feel free to ask your air conditioning repair technician to walk you through his or her process and explain their findings.

 AC Circuit Board Replacement

-Sometimes the problem may be beyond the AC equipment itself and the circuit board may need to be replaced.
-Depending on the make and model of you’re A/C system, a new circuit board for your equipment could cost anywhere from $450 to $1300.
+Sometimes the issue may be beyond the air conditioner itself and the circuit board may need to be replaced.
+Depending on your AC make and model, a new circuit board for your system could run anywhere from $450 to $1300.

 Thermostat Replacement

-If you’re thinking about replacing your home’s thermostat, a smart wifi thermostat will usually cost more than a traditional thermostat.
-Depending on what kind of thermostat you choose, you’re looking at anywhere between $200 and $550 to install a new one.
-Thanksfully, the newer thermostats might pay back their purchase price in energy management savings, depending on if they are programmed correctly.
+If you’re looking to replace your home’s thermostat, a smart wifi thermostat will likely cost more than a traditional thermostat.
+Depending on which style of thermostat you go with, you’re looking at anywhere between $200 and $550 to install a new one.
+Fortunately, the latest thermostats may pay back their investment in energy management savings, provided they are programmed properly.

 Capacitor or Contactor Replacement

-If your AC is still only a couple years old or you decide to repair your older AC instead of buying an energy-efficient A/C system upgrade, a capacitor will typically cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
-These repairs are a couple of the most standard for your air conditioning system.
+If your air conditioner is still young or you choose to repair your older system instead of investing in an energy-efficient AC upgrade, a capacitor will most likely cost $250 to $350 and a contractor can run a little lower, ranging from $150 – $350.
+These repairs are a couple of the most common for your AC system.

-Again, it’s always responsible to consider the pros and cons of paying to repair your current air conditioner versus buying an upgraded, more energy-efficient AC system.
-If replacing the fan motor is the better decision for you, a fan motor replacement might run you between $500 and $1200.
+Again, it’s always responsible to weigh the pros and cons of repairing your current air conditioning equipment versus investing in an upgraded, more energy-efficient piece of equipment.
+If replacing this part is the better option for you, a fan motor replacement may run you between $500 and $1200.

 NOTE: Part repair under warranty

-A common misconception is that if the issue calls for a part to be replaced, that it is covered through the manufacturer’s equipment warranty; however, there are several additional costs that may not be covered under the warranty that you will be required to pay for out-of-pocket.
-Even with typical repairs, like a capacitor replacement, the contractor still has to process this warranty through the manufacturer so they can get the credit on the part.
-Furthermore, all manufacturers demand the contractor to store the part for two to four months and may ask the contractor return the failed part at the contractor’s cost.
-Bigger repairs, like a compressor, also require this process but these bigger repairs have additional supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered by the Original Equipment Manufacturer warranty.
-Without a labor warranty you will continuously have to pay out-of-pocket for the technician’s labor.
+A common misconception is that if there is a part that needs to be replaced, that it is covered by the manufacturer’s equipment warranty; however, there are many additional costs that may not be covered by the warranty that will be your responsibility.
+Even with common repairs, such as a capacitor replacement, the contractor still has to process this warranty through the manufacturer so they can get the credit on the part.
+Additionally, all manufacturers require the contractor to hold the part for 60-120 days and may make the contractor return the bad part at the contractor’s cost.
+Larger repairs, such as a compressor, are included in this process but those types of repairs have ancillary supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered under the Original Equipment Manufacturer warranty.
+Unless you have a labour warranty you will always have to incur charges for the technician’s labour.

-Some of our Membership Plans introduce parts and labor coverage that works in tandem with the manufacturer’s warranty to guard you from sudden repair bills.
+Some of our Membership Plans include parts and labour coverage that work in tandem with the manufacturer’s warranty to protect you from unexpected repair expenses.

-Keep in mind that these prices are estimates and they can often increase or decrease depending on the climate of your city, the particular issues with your system, the age of your system, and whether or not you’ve been receiving annual maintenance to maintain the AC’s health and your manufacturer’s warranty.
-If your AC is pretty much dead and replacement is looking more likely, take a moment to review our air conditioner pricing guide.
+Always understand that these prices are estimates and many times they can increase or decrease depending on where the home is, the specific issues with your equipment, the age of your system, and whether or not you’ve been receiving annual maintenance to maintain the AC’s health and your manufacturer’s warranty.
+If your system has just plain given up and replacement is looking more likely, take a moment to look at our air conditioner pricing guide

-If you want to find out more or ever need expert AC repair, call Service Experts Heating & Air Conditioning 24/7/365.
+If you have any questions or ever need expert air conditioning repair, call Service Experts Heating, Air Conditioning & Plumbing 24/7/365.